Garage Conversion Cost

 This is often considered as Permitted Development and gives homeowners the power to make home improvements without any further applications for permission.

-However, some conditions may apply, and while you don't need the planning permission as such, you may need to have these conditions removed before continuing.
+Additional conditions also may apply, and while you don't need the planning permission as such, you may need to have these conditions removed before continuing.

-• With smaller developments, you can apply for a building notice application which has an estimated cost of £206.
+With smaller developments, you can apply for a building notice application, which has an estimated cost of £200-£500.

-• For more significant works, a full Buildings Regulations application may be required which will mean you have to submit plans in advance.
+For more significant works, a full Buildings Regulations application may be required which will mean you have to submit plans in advance.
 Expect the price to increase if you are extending more than one dwelling or if building in a conservation area.
-Prices are dependent on your local Building Control.
+Prices are dependent on your local Building Control, and approval can take between 5-8 weeks.

 If you share a wall with one or more neighbours, you may have to adhere to the Party Wall Act.
-Unless you can get a waiver from them, expect to pay within the region of £700-£1,000 per neighbour to complete a Party Wall Agreement form.
+Unless you can get a waiver from them, expect to pay within the region of £700 to £1,000 per neighbour to complete a Party Wall Agreement form.

 What's Involved in Converting a Garage?